Davous3k/sw-node-exporter/README.md

 Ansible role for deploy node-exporter packages and services.
-You can add custom services or packages via variables bellow.
+You can add custom ports via variables bellow.

 This role is developed with Ansible 2.9.6 and tested on Ubuntu 20.04 LTS.